zanonnicola/react-device-battery/README.md

 render(<App />, document.getElementById('root'));
 ```

-> If not supported the render function return `null`
+> If the Battery API is not supported, the render function is passed `null`.

 ## Props